Perfect Winter Road Trips for When You Need to Escape Austin

 Distance from Austin: 33 miles south; 35-minute drive

-Meat-lovers flock to Lockhart—AKA The Barbecue Capital of Texas—to make a pilgrimage to the town’s ‘cue institutions.
+Meat-lovers, behold Lockhart—AKA The Barbecue Capital of Texas—and consider making a pilgrimage to the town’s many formidable ‘cue destinations.
 Kreuz Market is enormous and stuck in time in the best way (just don’t dare ask for a fork or sauce for your ribs).
-Pop over to Black’s Barbecue, established back in the 1932, for melt-in-your mouth brisket then swing by Smitty’s Market for juicy, coarse-ground sausage with just the right snap.
+Pop over to Black’s Barbecue, established back in 1932, for melt-in-your-mouth brisket then swing by Smitty’s Market for juicy, coarse-ground sausage with just the right snap.
 Immerse yourself in Lockhart’s boot-scootin’ history with a visit to the Caldwell County Jail Museum (open weekends), admire the architecture of the historic Dr. Eugene Clark Library, or peruse antiques at Fields Stables.
-Last but not least, Lockhart’s walkable main square offers some great food and drink options, from unfussy, comfort food at Commerce Cafe and beers from historic saloon The Pearl to Little Trouble, a hip speakeasy-style spot serving cocktails and a Texas-centric menu laced with Mexican and German influences.
+Last but not least, Lockhart’s walkable main square offers some great food and drink options, from unfussy, comforts at Commerce Cafe and beers from historic saloon The Pearl to Little Trouble, a hip speakeasy-style spot serving cocktails and a Texas-centric menu laced with Mexican and German influences.

 Distance from Austin: 38 miles southwest; 50-minute drive